WuphonsReach/ffiv-crafting-macros/README.md

 - `D50`: The most that durability will be reduced by during the macro.
 A macro that only uses 40 durability can be used on all recipes where the item has at least 40 durability.
 - `CP160`: The number of CP required to use this macro.
 You must have at least this amount of CP to succeed.
 - `2.0x`: How much progress the macro makes.
 This is very important, because if you fail to increase the progress bar to 100% then it is a failed synthesis.
 It does not hurt to overshoot on progress, except for macros that use [Muscle Memory](https://ffxiv.consolegameswiki.com/wiki/Muscle_Memory).

+`L72/D80 CP455 14.3MM`

+- `L72`: Requires skills of level 72 or lower.
+- `D80`: The recipe must have 80 durability.
+- `CP455`: You must have at least 455 CP to use this macro.
+- ` 14.3MM`: How much progress the macro makes (14.3x your 100% progress value).
+The "MM" suffix indicates that you need to use caution because this macro uses [Muscle Memory](https://ffxiv.consolegameswiki.com/wiki/Muscle_Memory) without any guardrails like [Final Appraisal](https://ffxiv.consolegameswiki.com/wiki/Final_Appraisal) to prevent early completion.

 ## Calculating Progress Multiplier